esmf-org/esmf/src/addon/ESMX/README.md

 Each component is given a name, here `tawas` and `lumo`.
 Components will be referred to by this *component-name* in the run-time configuration (esmxRun.config) discussed below.

 Each component must define the `cmake_config` key, specifying a file that can be included by the CMake based `esmx` build.
-This file must specify three CMake elements:
+This file must provide three CMake elements:
 - `add_library(component-name ... )`
 - `set_target_properties(component-name ... )`
 - `target_link_libraries(esmx_driver PUBLIC component-name)`